Single electrons from heavy-flavor mesons in relativistic heavy-ion collisions: cold nuclear matter effects

 where $R_A$ and $r_\bot$ are, respectively, the radius of the nucleus $A$ and the transverse distance of the heavy-quark pair production from the nucleus center, while $R_i^A(x,q)$ is given by EPS09.

 Substituting $f_i^{N}$ in Eq.~(\ref{factorize}) by Eq.~(\ref{shadow}), the cross section for heavy quark production is modified to

 Figure \ref{shadowingf} shows the ratio of the cross sections with (anti)shadowing to without (anti)shadowing.
 The scale $q$ is taken to be the average of the transverse mass of the heavy quark and that of the heavy antiquark.
 The total cross sections for charm and bottom production, respectively, decreases by 8 \% and increases by 21 \% in 0-10 \% central Au+Au collisions at $\sqrt{s}=200$ GeV, and increases by 18 \% and 21 \% in 0-20 \% central Au+Au collisions at $\sqrt{s}=64.2$ GeV.
 The ratio of the charm cross sections increases with increasing transverse momentum in 0-10 \% central Au+Au collisions at $\sqrt{s}=200$ GeV, because $R_i^A(x,q)$ increases with increasing $x$ in the (anti)shadowing region.
 In the case of bottom production, the corresponding $x$ is larger and located close to the maximum of the antishadowing region.
 Therefore, the dependence of the (anti)shadowing effect on $\rm p_T$ or on $x$ is monotonous.
 Since the momentum fraction $x$ corresponding to bottom production at $\sqrt{s}=$ 200 GeV is similar to that corresponding to charm production at $\sqrt{s}=$ 62.4 GeV, the (anti)shadowing effect on both are similar in $\rm p_T$ as well as in rapidity $y$.
 Finally, the ratio of bottom production at $\sqrt{s}=$ 62.4 GeV decreases with increasing $\rm p_T$, because the corresponding momentum fraction $x$ moves towards the EMC effect region, where $R_i^A(x,q)$ decreases with increasing $x$.

-We note that the Cronin effect, which suppresses low $\rm p_T$ particles and enhances high $\rm p_T$ particles, is effectively included in EPS09 as shadowing and antishadowing effects.
+Additionally, we study the Cronin effect on the production of initial heavy quarks in relativistic heavy-ion collisions.
+A heavy-flavor pair is produced by a hard scattering of partons, mainly, gluons.
+On the other hand, the gluons may interact with other nucleons before participating in heavy-flavor production.
+This scattering enhances the transverse momentum of gluons and consequently also the transverse momentum of the heavy-quark pair.
+As a result, the distribution in transverse momentum of heavy flavor is smeared in the collisions of nuclei A and B as~\cite{Zhao:2007hh,He:2014epa}